abin-karukappallil/useless-project/README.md

-# Fumbl-ify: Turning Seriousness into Silliness!
+# Fumbl-iFy: Turning Seriousness into Silliness!

 Fumbl-iFy is a Chrome extension designed to inject a playful twist into any topic by generating absurd or nonsensical responses.
 This extension is usable on any website with text input fields and allows users to activate the feature with a simple command: `ify("your text")`.
 The input text is then sent to an AI model hosted on Hugging Face, which generates a useless response that appears in the input field where the command was invoked.